 - overcoming financial crises.

-Municipalities grant social loans, and further information on applying for a loan is available from municipal social services departments.
+Wellbeing services counties grant social loans, and further information on applying for a loan is available from social services departments.